-Value range Substance strength, i.e. the 'amount' is expressed in the value range of 1-999.99 with two decimals: • 0.1 g or 100 mg, 100 mg is assigned • 1000 mg or 1 g, 1 g is assigned • When given per day, a number of hours is assigned (e.g. 24 h).
+Value range Substance strength, i.e. the 'amount' is expressed in the value range of 1-999.99 with two decimals: Value range Substance strength, i.e. the amount is expressed in the value range of 1-999.99 with two decimals: • 0.1 g or 100 mg, 100 mg is assigned • 1000 mg or 1 g, 1 g is assigned • When given per day, a number of hours is assigned (e.g. 24 h).
 Unit specific rules when For substantial numbers (e.g. 30 MIU or 30000000 IU for filgrastim) the rule to express substance strength strength outside value range in a value range of 1-999.99 does not apply.
-These strengths are instead expressed with an SI prefix, the power of, or writing out zeroes, depending on which unit is used: • SI prefix for Bq (becquerel) • The 'power of' for virus-like particles and cells Writing out zeroes for IU The SI prefix is added to a Unified Code for Units of Measure (UCUM) unit in applicable cases, resulting in a modified UCUM unit, for example MBq (Mega becquerel).
+These strengths are instead expressed with an SI prefix, the power of, or writing out zeroes, depending on which unit is used: • SI prefix for Bq (becquerel) The 'power of' for virus-like particles and cells Writing out zeroes for IU The SI prefix is added to a Unified Code for Units of Measure (UCUM) unit in applicable cases, resulting in a modified UCUM unit, for example MBq (Mega becquerel).
 Value number for denominator The value number for PhPID denominator should always be 1 (e.g. mg/mL), except for patches and vaginal rings where the PhPID value number can be other than 1 (e.g. 5 mg/16 hours; in this case the value number = 16).
 Strength is recalculated for PhPID to match the rules for denominator and unit.
 For example, 100 mg/5 mL is recalculated to 20 mg/mL.
-UOP (unit of presentation) Use UOP for defining and calculating the strength and use the value and denominator (omit the UOP) when entered into the PhPID input string.
-Rounding Slight rounding differences for medicinal products, where the strength is indicated on the same GSID, are harmonized.
-For example, Selincro, a tablet containing Nalmefene with strength listed as 18 mg in the name section and 18.06 mg in the strength section, strength for SDID will be harmonised to 18 mg.
+UOP (unit of presentation) Use UOP for defining and calculating the strength, and use the value and denominator (omit the UOP) when entered into the PhPID input string.
+Rounding Slight rounding differences for medicinal products, where the strength is indicated on the same GSID, are harmonised.
+For example, Selincro, a tablet containing Nalmefene with strength listed as 18 mg in the name section and 18.06 mg in the strength section, will have its strength harmonised to 18 mg for SDID.
 Combined insulins The strength for combined insulins (e.g. fast-acting and long-acting) is calculated based on the ratio of ingredients.